- 1. Winnie-The-Pooh by A. A. Milne

 19. Don’t Let the Pigeon Drive the Bus! by Mo Willems

 This is a popular children’s book for preschoolers.
-It is a story of a pigeon who wants to drive the bus but it is forbidden for pigeons to drive the bus.
-So, how the pigeon manages to get behind the wheels is an inspirational tale for kids.
+It is a story of a pigeon who wants to drive the bus, but it is forbidden for pigeons to drive it.
+So, how the pigeon manages to get behind the wheel is an inspirational tale for kids.

-This story will help your kids understand that they shouldn’t demand for unnecessary or forbidden things.
+This story will help your kids understand they shouldn’t demand unnecessary or forbidden things.

-Moral: The story has different morals including responsibility, blame, persuasion, and even punishment.
+Moral: The story has different morals, including responsibility, blame, persuasion, and punishment.

 Age: 3-10 years